microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     Follow the instructions in [setup](#Setup) to build a docker image with the required dependencies installed.

+    The base Docker image used is `mcr.microsoft.com/azureml/onnxruntime-training:0.1-rc1-openmpi4.0-cuda10.1-cudnn7.6-nccl2.4.8`.
+The Docker image is tested in AzureML and DGX-2 environments.
+For running the examples in other environments, building a new base Docker image may be necessary by following the directions in the [nvidia-bert sample](../nvidia-bert/README.md).

     To build and install the onnxruntime wheel on the host machine, follow steps [here](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md#Training)

 3. Set correct paths to training data for docker image.